-Talk over, it was time to don macintoshes, seize umbrellas and head out to view the excavations close up.
+Talk over, it was time to pull on the raincoats, seize our umbrellas and head out to view the excavations close up.
 First stop was down the paths towards the remains of the village where the camp followers would have lived just outside the fort.

 The camp followers comprised of the soldiers’ relatives, merchants, craftsmen, slaves and priests.
 The soldiers were generally well paid and in silver, so most armies would attract a number of civilians who, once the soldiers had set up a permanent base, would settle themselves close by.

-For more information about Vindolanda visit the official website http://www.vindolanda.com/
+For more information visit the official website http://www.vindolanda.com/